mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fapps%2F%7BappId%7D%2Fvalues%2F%7BvalueId%7D.get.summary.rst

-Retrieve a :doc:`value </values-and-secrets>` definition from an application.
+Retrieve a [value](https://docs.mongodb.com/realm/values-and-secrets) definition from an application.